redblobgames/circular-obstacle-pathfinding/README.md

 ## Generating surfing edges

-The surfing edges between a pair of circles are the line segments which just kiss both circles; these segments are known as _bitangents_, and in general, there are four of them for each pair of circles.
+The surfing edges between a pair of circles are the line segments which just barely kiss both circles; these segments are known as _bitangents_, and in general, there are four of them for each pair of circles.
 The bitangents which cross between the circles are the _internal bitangents_, while the ones which go along the outside are